GEMScienceTools/hamlet/docs/source/architecture.md

 # hztest Architecture and Testing Workflow

-Currently, `hztest` performs spatial-temporal hazard model checks and statistical evaluation of model consistency and performance against an observed earthquake catalog.
+Currently, `Hamlet` performs spatial-temporal hazard model checks and statistical evaluation of model consistency and performance against an observed earthquake catalog.

-`hztest` follows this work process:
+`Hamlet` follows this work process:
 1. Read in YAML configuration file, that specifies:
    - Which tests to be run
      - What parameters for each test